FAQ

 What is Zenx?

-Zenx is a store-aware meal planning app built around cart trust.
-It helps turn recipe intent into reviewable grocery cart rows using selected-store context, product matching, ingredient coverage, package-size reasoning, Smart Pantry context, and shopper control.
+Zenx is a cart-trust platform for weekly groceries that starts with meal planning.
+It helps turn recipe intent into reviewable grocery rows using selected-store context, product matching, ingredient coverage, package reality, pantry context, and honest gaps.

 Is Zenx just a meal planner?